rock42069/RAG_model/README.md

 ```
 streamlit run app.py
 ```
-To change the question please navigate the code in app.py and change the ```message``` variable with whatever Query you want to give in.
+To change the Query please navigate the code in app.py and change the ```message``` variable with whatever Query you want to give in.